Recon-Fuzz/recon-docs/src/recon/dynamic_replacement.md

 Use it: [https://getrecon.xyz/dashboard/dynamic-replacement](https://getrecon.xyz/dashboard/dynamic-replacement)

-Dynamic Replacement allows you to replace the value of any variable in your contracts
+Dynamic Replacement allows you to replace the value of any variable in your contracts.

-This can be extremely useful if you're exploring multiple variants or behaviours in your code
+This can be extremely useful if you're exploring multiple variants or behaviors in your code.

 Many engineers write config files to track:
 - Max Precision Loss